joshuamarquez/shopping-cart/README.md

 # Shopping Cart

-Shopping cart using Express and Sequelize.
+Shopping Cart using Express and Sequelize.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/2ca2cb4c60c21098e87d)

 ## API Docs

 https://documenter.getpostman.com/view/37810/collection/7TQ9Aix

+**Notes**

+API is protected with HTTP Basic Authentication, use one of the users in `seeders/*-users.js` to authenticate or create a new one to request API.

 ## Install